devdeck101/react-auth-firebase/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Dentro deste Projeto foi incluido as bibliotecas do Firebase.
+Dentro deste Projeto foi incluido as bibliotecas do [F]irebase](https://firebase.google.com/docs/web/setup).

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).